-Jason Sarnoski

-Warren County

-Freeholder

-NJTPA Secretary
+Jason Sarnoski Warren County Commissioner NJTPA Secretary

-David Dech Planning Director (908) 475-6530 ddech@co.warren.nj.us reeholder Jason Sarnoski was elected in 2010 and joined the NJTPA Board in 2011.
+David Dech Planning Director (908) 475-6530 ddech@co.warren.nj.us ommissioner Jason Sarnoski was elected in 2010 and joined the NJTPA Board in 2011.
 He currently serves on the NJTPA Board's Executive Committee as Secretary.

-Brian Appezzato Senior Planner (908) 475-6584 bappezzato@co.warren.nj.us volunteer with the Special Olympics of New Jersey and various school and education organizations.
+Brian Appezzato Senior Planner (908) 475-6584 bappezzato@co.warren.nj.us

-Freeholder Sarnoski is the county's liaison to the Public Works and Engineering Departments.
+Commissioner Sarnoski is the county's liaison to the Public Works and Engineering Departments.
 He also serves as the Economic Development Committee liaison and as a Planning Board alternate, among many other duties.

-Freeholder Sarnoski works as an electrical engineer for First Energy and previously worked for PSE&G. His career has focused on improving electricity generation and delivery reliability.
-Freeholder Sarnoski and his family also
+Commissioner Sarnoski works as an electrical engineer for First Energy and previously worked for PSE&G. His career has focused on improving electricity generation and delivery reliability.
+Commissioner Sarnoski and his family also volunteer with the Special Olympics of New Jersey and various school and education organizations.